wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

 ]
 ```

- Additional Modbus and Opc Ua components can be added if desired, but only a single Storage component is supported.
+ You can add additional Modbus and Opc Ua components if you want, but only a single Storage component is supported.

- To add a new component, in this example a Modbus EDS adapter, create the following JSON.
-Please note a unique ComponentId is necessary for each component in the system.
-For this example we will use the ComponentId Modbus1 since it is the first Modbus EDS adapter:
+1. To add a new component, in this example a Modbus EDS adapter, create the following JSON.

+**Note:** A unique ComponentId is necessary for each component in the system.
+This example uses the ComponentId Modbus1 since it is the first Modbus EDS adapter:

  ```json
   {